-3.1.5 Block-based Encryption Systems.
-Block-based encryption systems work at a lower layer of abstraction than file systems.
-In other words, these systems work transparently below file systems to dm-crypt [Peters 2004] is a replacement for the Linux cryptoloop system that works by using the Linux device mapper, an infrastructure introduced in Linux 2.6 to provide a generic way to create virtual layers of block devices on top of real block devices that interact with hardware directly. dm-crypt uses the Linux CryptoAPI and supports encrypting block devices such as disks, partitions, logical volumes, and RAID volumes.
-If one writes random blocks to a block device using dm-crypt, an attacker will not be able to discern the locations of encrypted files and the amount of free space left on the device. dm-crypt supports encryption algorithms and modes of operation present in the Linux CryptoAPI, which include AES, DES, Serpent, Twofish, Blowfish, ECB mode, and CBC mode.
+dm-crypt [Peters 2004] is a replacement for the Linux cryptoloop system that works by using the Linux device mapper, an infrastructure introduced in Linux 2.6 to provide a generic way to create virtual layers of block devices on top of real block devices that interact with hardware directly. dm-crypt uses the Linux CryptoAPI and supports encrypting block devices such as disks, partitions, logical volumes, and RAID volumes.
+If we write random blocks to a block device using dm-crypt, an attacker will not be able to discern the locations of encrypted files and the amount of free space left on the device. dm-crypt supports encryption algorithms and modes of operation present in the Linux CryptoAPI, which include AES, DES, Serpent, Twofish, Blowfish, ECB mode, and CBC mode.
 The IV is based on the sector number.
 An encrypted block device will wait to be mounted until a user passphrase is given.
 Similar to cryptoloop and dm-crypt, BestCrypt [Jetico, Inc. 2008] is a commercial example of a block-based encryption system.
 Other examples include the CryptoGraphic disk driver [Dowdeswell and Ioannidis 2003] for NetBSD and the Encrypted Volume and File System (EVFS) [Hewlett-Packard 2007] for HP-UX.